caroleolivier/caroleolivier.github.io/_posts/2017-11-08-adding-emoji-support.md

 I followed this GitHub :octocat: [tutorial](https://help.github.com/articles/emoji-on-github-pages/) but I couldn't run my site locally anymore as I didn't have the [jemoji](https://github.com/jekyll/jemoji) plugin installed.
 <br/>
 This actually got me digging and looking into this other GitHub [tutorial](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/) about setting up your GitHub Pages locally.
-I comtemplated following it for a while, i.e. use [Bundler](http://bundler.io/) to manage my website dependencies, but I didn't want :x: to learn about a new software today and be distracted from my main task: GitHub emojis support.
+I comtemplated following it for a while, i.e. using [Bundler](http://bundler.io/) to manage my website dependencies, but I didn't want :x: to learn about any new software today and be distracted from my main task: GitHub emojis support.

 So I simply used [gem](https://rubygems.org/) to install the missing plugin `jemoji` and that was it!